EdoAbarca/edo-neetcode-250/1-ArraysAndHashing/3.ValidAnagram/valid-anagram.md

 1. Count every distinctive char in both string separately
 2. Compare both hash's length
 3. Compare both hash's char count
-4. If 3 and 4 passed, the
+4. If 3 and 4 are equal in all cases, the string is an anagram, return true

 ### Strategy Used
 - Optimized